Feedback

 The Degree Requirements posted in LCC's Academic Catalog all contain learning outcomes for the respective degree or certificate.
 Looking at planners other than your own might be helpful if you are looking for inspiration.

-Another potential resource for LCC faculty who are developing student learning outcomes is the set of rubrics developed for each of the College's Global Skills: Communication, Critical Thinking, Interpersonal Relations, and Quantitative Literacy.
+Another potential resource for LCC faculty who are developing student learning outcomes is the set of rubrics developed for each of the College's Global Skills: Communication, Critical Thinking, Teamwork, and Quantitative Literacy.
+The current Global Skills rubrics are available on the Global Skills webpage.

 Useful Links: